hellpig/hopping-hoop-simulator/README.md

 # hopping-hoop-simulator
 Simulate and animate a hopping hoop!
-Energy conservation is confirmed throughout.
+Energy conservation is confirmed throughout (except for when landing a hop).

 My only assumptions are (1) flat ground, (2), if possible, rolling-without-sliding initial velocity, and (3) the edge mass is exactly at the radius.